-Penny Scott knows a thing or 2 about diversity in the workplace.
+Penny Scott knows a thing or two about diversity in the workplace.

 As an employment and workplace relations lawyer, she’s pushing for equality at work for women, people with disabilities and Aboriginal people.